Skip to Content

 Whitby Abbey

 Perhaps the most notable are the remains of Whitby Abbey.
 The Abbey overlooks the North Sea and was originally built in the 7th century.
-Since the dissolution of the monasteries under Henry VIII between 1536 and 1545, when its possessions were confiscated, the Abbey has been unused.

 Walking along the Cleveland Way Coast Path is a must when you’re in Whitby.
 While you won’t walk the whole 109 miles, you can walk the 6.5 miles to nearby Robin Hood’s Bay.